andreaUNAM/cringecentral/knightskings/knightskings.md

 Dream placed his other hand on top of Hob's. "**Thank you, my friend.**"

 Hob had the very foreign feeling that he was being born again into a whole new world.

+## Chapter 2

+The moment ended a handful of seconds after it started, but it was enough for Hob to commit to memory how every inch of his skin that was in contact with Dream's felt.
+It hadn't been a brusque separation, either.
+Dream simply eased back into his chair, taking his hands with him.
+Pity.
+Hob didn't move his hand for a while, just in case.

+"—and yeah, it's slowly becoming a state of constant surveillance, your vacuum cleaner contains a detailed floor plan of your home, it's all gonna come back to bite us in the arse sooner rather than later, but hey!
+We said the same thing about electrical lights, didn't we?
+Well, yeah, it might be worse this time around, but look at this!
+Once upon a time, you felt any sort of physical ailment and they'd stick a leech on you and call it a day.
+Now, a fucken shiny square is telling me to go for a walk before the day ends to reach my daily step goal!"
+A sweeping gesture at his watch.
+"I swear, this thing is going to have an artificial existencial crisis when the years pass and my heartbeat never stops.
+That is, if the damned things were built to last.
+I've had breeches that lasted longer than one of my new phones."

+He had been rambling about the past century for quite some time now.
+It was dark outside (yeah, his watch was going to be angry at him about the step goal, but Dream took priority.
+Over everything.).
+He had three empty beer glasses in front of him, and in front of Dream was an empty wineglass.
+Hob hadn't even suggested he get a second; he didn't want to push the amount of miracles that could happen in one day.

+He placed both hands on the table, leaned back, and caught his breath.
+He wasn't sure when he had adopted those series of gestures to end a rant, but he knew that his students recognized them as the signal to hit "Stop" on their phone's stopwatch.
+The little bastards timed him.
+He knew there was a spreadsheet somewhere with a detailed account of his personal records.
+Cheeky fuckers.
+He loved them so much.
+"So..."
+He had no idea what he wanted to say next.
+If this were one of their previous meetings, that would be it, after his recount of the century.
+Well.
+No. There was one more thing missing, if they were going to dance their usual dance.
+"Aren't you going to ask me?"

+Dream furrowed his brow minutely as he processed the question, but when he understood, his little smirk was very similar to the one from right after the Constantine incident.
+Oh, how Hob loved that smirk. "**Hadn't we agreed that it was pointless for me to ask by now?**"

+"Come on!
+For the sake of tradition, my friend!"

+Dream's sigh carried frustration and affection in equal quantities.
+And a whole lot of theatrics. "**Fine.**" He eyed Hob like one eyes an annoying little pet who demands treats. "**Robert Gadling.
+Do you still wish to live?**"

+Hob knew the question was coming.
+He had asked for it, for fuck's sake.
+He knew his answer; it had not changed in six hundred years.
+A three-letter word would suffice.
+But _no_.
+His reaction was a pair of fingerguns and "You know it, baby."

+Why?
+Why the _fuck_ did he do that?
+Why the fuck did he _say_ that?

+Dream was staring at him with a blank expression.
+Time to holster those guns, partner.
+"That..."
+Hob cleared his throat.
+"That means yes."

+And Dream laughed.
+A huff of sound escaped his lips, and he placed a loose fist over it to hide it, but his eyes shone with mirth. "**You are insufferable,**" he said, and Hob felt himself drown in the affection those words carried.

+Hob was tugging at his earlobe again, damned little tick.
+"Eh, you only have to deal with me once a century."

+Dream glanced down at his empty wineglass, traced its edge with a pale finger once, twice, thrice, and raised his eyes to Hob again. "**Friends meet more often than centennially, yes?**"

+Hob's throat felt dry.
+A fourth beer was sounding quite enticing all of a sudden.
+Tread very carefully, Gadling.
+"Friends do, yes," he stammered.

+Dream nodded slowly. "**Then I shall do my best to come visit you soon, dear friend.**" He stood up, and then this man, god, _being_ awarded Hob one last miracle: "**Shall I walk you home?**" Dream's lips twisted into a playful little smile. "**To appease your _square_?**"

+Well, that sounded just lovely, except— "I live upstairs, mate," Hob replied with a sheepish grin, and Dream looked positively shocked, his mouth a perfect "o".
+"Yeah, it was the easiest solution, I already owned the land, couldn't be arsed to deal with even more real estate."

+"**You own... this land?**"

+Hob was able to divert his hand before it tugged at his earlobe yet again, running it through his hair instead.
+"Yup.
+Spotted it, bought it, had the New Inn built on top of it," he said. _For you,_ he didn't say.

+_For me,_ Dream's shocked faced seemed to say. "**I-**"

+Hob couldn't bear to hear whatever was going to come after in that sentence.
+"You can walk me to the stairs," he cut in, pointing to the door next to the bar.

+This day had been so bizarre that when Dream's shocked expression morphed into a smile, normalcy was restored into the world. "**Lead the way**," he said with a tilt of the head that was almost a bow, if one such as Dream of the Endless would ever bow to one such as Hob Gadling.